adhishbiju2000/AgroAI-Assit-B.Tech-final-year-project/README.md

 # AgroAI Assist

-**AgroAI Assist: CNN-Based Leaf Disease Detection with Real-Time Weather Alerts and Multilingual Chatbot Support for Farmers in India.(B-Tech Major Project)**
+**AgroAI Assist: CNN-Based Leaf Disease Detection with Real-Time Weather Alerts and Multilingual Chatbot Support for Farmers in India**
+**B-Tech Major Project**

+---

+## Acknowledgements

+A special thanks to **Dr. Jinesh Melvin Y I**, Project Guide at *Pillai College of Engineering, Panvel*, for his continuous guidance, valuable feedback, and academic support throughout the development of this project.

+As the **Team Leader (Adhish Biju)**, it has been a great journey leading and coordinating the technical and research components of this project.

+Sincere thanks to my team members:
+- **Ashwin Baburaj**
+- **Yash Karande**
+- **Vuvarj Kolekar**

+for their dedication, teamwork, and valuable contributions toward the successful completion of *AgroAI Assist*.

+---

 ## Introduction